martinsumner/leveled/docs/ANTI_ENTROPY.md

 ``hash([{K1, H1}, {K2, H2} .. {Kn, Hn}])``

 This requires all of the keys and hashes to be pulled into memory to build the hashtree - unless the tree is being built segment by segment.
 The Riak hashtree data store is therefore ordered by segment so that it can be incrementally built.
 The segments which have had key changes are tracked, and at exchange time all "dirty segments" are re-scanned in the store segment by segment, so that the hashtree can be rebuilt.
+Note though, that this is necessary in the current hashtree implementation even if there was an incrementally buildable Merkle Tree, as there is no read before write into the hashtree to inform the process of what update (if any) to reverse out of the Tree as well as which update to add in.

 ## Tic-Tac Merkle Trees